E. Franklin Frazier: Biography

 In his research and writing, Frazier adopted an approach that examined economic, political and attitudinal factors that shape the systems of social relationships.
 He continually pressed to find the "social reality" in any context he investigated.
 His stature was recognized by his election in 1948 as the first black president of the American Sociological Association.
 "He was established as the leading American scholar on the black family and was also recognized as a leading theorist on the dynamics of social change and race relations."

 Frazier's position emphasized African-American cultural developments as a process of accommodation to new conditions in the Americas.
 Frazier's Black Bourgeoisie, the 1957 English translation of a work first published in French in 1955, was a critical examination of the adoption by middle-class African Americans of a subservient conservatism.
 His book received "mixed reviews and harsh criticism from the black middle and professional class.
 Yet Frazier stood solidly by his argument that the black middle class was marked by conspicuous consumption, wish fulfillment, and a world of make-believe."

+Frazier's Race and Culture Contacts in the Modern World, published in 1957, explored the relations between the European and non-European races along four categories: ecological, economic, political, and social.
+The study argued that the economic expansion of Europe remained the most important factor underlying race relations.
+Likewise, it argued that the new regional power structure birthed out of the Cold War gave non-white peoples an increasingly important role in international affairs with the UN also acting as an arena for the struggles emergent in race relations.

 Frazier published eight books, 89 articles and 18 chapters in books edited by others.

 Frazier died on May 17, 1962, age 67, in Washington, D.C.
 He has been ranked among the most important African Americans for his influence on institutions and practices to accept the demands by African Americans for economic, political and social equality in American life.

 Some of Frazier's writings generated controversy in the black community for their focus on the effects of slavery and how it divided the black family.
 During the McCarthy era, when there was conservative political pressure against liberals, Frazier supported civil rights for African Americans; he was also a member of the Council on African Affairs.